Deval Patrick: 2020 presidential campaign

+Further political activity

+In May 2020, Patrick announced that he had launched TogetherFundPAC, a super PAC in support of Joe Biden, the presumptive Democratic presidential nominee.

+On July 6, 2024, during an interview with CNN, Patrick said he would stand by President Joe Biden.
+But if he steps down, he would be open to running.

 Electoral history

 Personal life

 Patrick and his wife, Diane Patrick, a lawyer specializing in labor and employment law, married in 1984.
-They have lived in Milton, Massachusetts since 1989 and have two daughters, Sarah and Katherine.
+They have lived in Milton, Massachusetts, since 1989 and have two daughters, Sarah and Katherine.
 In July 2008, Katherine publicly announced that she is lesbian, and mentioned that her father did not know this while he was fighting against a proposed amendment to the state constitution that would have banned same-sex marriage.
 In a joint interview Patrick expressed support for his daughter and said he was proud of her.
 In September 2011, his daughter Sarah married Marco Morgese, a former Italian soldier.
 On May 20, 2013, Patrick became a grandfather when Sarah gave birth to a son, Gianluca Noah Patrick Morgese.

 In addition to his Milton home, Patrick and his family own a home in Richmond, Massachusetts.
 In 2013, Illinois governor Pat Quinn renamed a part of Wabash Avenue in Chicago, where Patrick grew up, "Deval Patrick Way" in Patrick's honor.
 On May 28, 2015, Patrick was awarded an honorary Doctor of Laws by Harvard University.